-Unless you have an absolutely iron clad stomach, inevitably you will fall at least slightly ill on your travels through India.
+Unless you have an absolutely iron clad stomach, inevitably you will fall slightly ill on your travels through India.

-Even locals returning from abroad become ill!
+Even locals returning from abroad become ill after eating India's food.
 Their bodies need to re-adjust to the food, bugs, climate and sanitation conditions.

 Technically no vaccinations are required for entry into India - except for yellow fever if you are coming from an infected area such as Africa.

 That being said, Hepatitis (both A and B, depending on your individual circumstances), meningitis and typhoid shots are highly recommended, as well as a booster for tetanus.

 If there's one rule you take away from this article, it should be this: tap water is not safe for drinking in India.
 Ever.

 Some establishments throughout India have water filters or purifiers installed, in which case the water may be safe to drink.
 However, bottled water is always your best bet – but remember to always check the seal.
 To avoid adding to the plastic pollution issue, carry water purification tablets, boil water for atleast one minute before drinking or use a water bottle with a built in filtration system, like Grayl.